 or on the LITERATURE HANDBOOK button on the first page of the TLC site for the new updated version of the Handbook.

 Tool for Calculating Log Grade for students in 11th and 12th Grades

-The Excel file has been adjusted to include the changes in the Updated Handbook, relevant to students in the 11th and 12th grades in 2015.
+The Excel file has been adjusted to include the changes in the Updated Handbook, relevant to students in the 12th grade in 2016.

 for both D and F.

 Excel Files for calculating grades for Unit Logs and Exams